decaf-dev/obsidian-dataloom/CONTRIBUTING.md

 ## Diagrams

-State machine diagrams and flowcharts can be found in the `diagrams` folder
+State machines, flowcharts, and other development materials can be found can be found in the `development` folder

 ## Getting started